 About

-Bruce A. Russell aka Ibrahim El Mahboob (he/him, b.
-1968) is a composer and self-taught pianist living and working in Toronto (Tkarón:to, the traditional territory of many nations including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee and the Wendat).
-He studied at York University with James Tenney and Phillip Werren.
-His early years were spent playing in bands and releasing DIY cassettes of art pop and experimental music, as well as composing predominantly electronic scores for dance, theatre, and interdisciplinary productions.
+Bruce A. Russell (aka Ibrahim El Mahboob) is a composer and self-taught pianist based in Toronto – Tkarón:to, the traditional territory of many nations including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee Confederacy and the Wendat).
+He studied at York University with James Tenney and Philip Werren, focusing heavily on electronic music and very little on notated instrumental writing, towards which he later forged his own path.
+His early years were spent working in record stores, playing in bands, and releasing DIY cassettes of art pop and experimental music, as well as composing scores for dance, theatre, and interdisciplinary productions.

-Frustrated by systemic bias, personal struggles, and a lack of interest in his work, he stopped seeking a career in music.
-He continued composing in private, however, sharing his work through social media.
-Interest in his work increased in 2020, leading to performances by Second Note Duo, Prism Percussion, the San Juan Symphony, Idaho Falls Symphony, Grant Park Orchestra, Regina Symphony Orchestra and the Isabel String Quartet.
-Arraymusic presented the first full concert of his music in November of that year, and he will be Composer in Residence at Array for three seasons from 2022 through 2025.
+Frustrated by systemic barriers and gaps in support, he stopped seeking a career in music.
+He continued composing in private, however, sharing his music through social media.
+Interest in his work increased following the global Black Lives Matter protests of 2020, resulting in performances by Prism Percussion, San Juan Symphony, Idaho Falls Symphony, Grant Park Orchestra, and Regina Symphony Orchestra.

 Email: bruce@elmahboob.com